 * If a business has not existed for three years, the gross sales average is computed for the period in which the business has existed.
 For newly-formed businesses the determination will be based upon employee levels.

-If you have questions about the SBR Program Elegibility Standards, please call 410-697-9600and ask to speak with an SBR Programcompliance manager.
+If you have questions about the SBR Program Eligibility Standards, please call 410-697-9600

 The SBR Program does not apply to procurements subject to existing preferences for State Use Industries, Blind Industries and Services of Maryland, and sheltered workshops, or to procurements for which this program would represent a violation of federal law.

 SBR Program Disclaimer

 Anyone providing false information to the State of Maryland in connection with obtaining or attempting to obtain a contract designated to the SBR Program may be subject to the following: